-October 15-30 is peak color time for the Louisville Region according to the Smoky Mountain 2017 Fall Foliage Map.
+October 26 is estimated to be peak color time for the Louisville Region according to the Smoky Mountain 2020 Fall Foliage Map.

 Long before pumpkin spice lattes and flannel-scented candles, there was plenty to love about fall.
 The holiday decorating and festivities are tons of fun, but the natural characteristics of the season are plenty to get excited about, especially when you happen to live near the largest continuous eastern deciduous forest in the United States.

 Mid to late October is the best time to come out and see our trees as they put on a show before becoming dormant for the winter.
 In between the corn mazes and pumpkin patch visits, make sure to get out and enjoy the changing colors of the season with a hike or bike ride at The Parklands.

 Here are a few spots where you can take in autumn’s beautiful colors:

 Bullfrog Crossing Trail near Sky Dome in Turkey Run Park.
 Photo by Anna Rosales-Crone

 For a relaxed stroll fit for all ages and abilities, head to Bullfrog Crossing Trail in Turkey Run Park.
 This easy-level excursion trail has great views from start to finish.
 Begin at Boulder Pond, where you get double the views as the bright colors reflect off the calm surface of this popular fishing spot.
 Follow the paved path as it winds east and then south.
 Take a side trek past the stone walls for a surprise lookout we like to call Sky Dome.
 Return to the trail to continue winding through Sky Meadow.
 Take a right onto the Louisville Loop to get back to Boulder Pond.

 Trip Tip: Parking is limited at Boulder Pond, so try to get here early to beat the crowd.